 A Comparison of the Position of the Sun Over Time

-The following images display the position of the sun on 1
+application, display the position of the sun on

-January at 500-year intervals.
-The shift is caused by the precession of the
+The shift is caused by a phenomenon called the axial

-top) at a rate of roughly one wobble every 26,000 years.
-This not only puts
+slowing down) at a rate of roughly one wobble every 26,000 years.

 individual's birth date to determine personality and prediction (c.
 250